ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 If you're not familiar with CocoaPods, check out their [documentation](https://guides.cocoapods.org/).

-**Step 3:** Run `pod install` to install Beagle Scaffold in our app.
-This command will generate a Workspace.
-From now we will only use this Workspace.
+**Step 3:** Run `pod install` to install Beagle Scaffold in your app.
+This command will generate a Workspace that you will use from now on.

 {{% alert color="success" %}}
 You've successfully installed Beagle Scaffold on your app!